Office: PLS 202

 Areas of Specialization: American Politics; Public Law; Political Institutions; Policy Learning and Decision Making

-David Glick joined the department and Boston University in 2011.
+David Glick joined the Political Science department in 2011.
+He is an associate professor.
+He is also the faculty director of MetroBridge and a co-PI on the Menino Survey of Mayors with BU’s Initiative on Cities.
 He received his Ph.D. in the Department of Politics at Princeton University and was previously a visiting fellow at the Rockefeller Center for Public Policy at Dartmouth College.
-His research and teaching interests in American Politics include political institutions, especially law and courts, federalism, decision making, and public policy.
-His work draws on a mix of archival evidence, personal interviews, formal theory, statistical analysis, surveys, and laboratory experiments.
-He has previously published in the Journal of Politics, the Quarterly Journal of Political Science, and the Journal of Law, Economics, and Organization, and he has papers forthcoming in the American Journal of Political Science and American Politics Research.
-His recent work investigates relationships between public opinion, the Supreme Court, and healthcare and between conspiracy theories and trust in government.
+His research and teaching interests in American Politics include political institutions, especially law and courts, local politics and policy, and policy information.
+He published in, among others, the American Journal of Political Science, Journal of Politics, Perspectives on Politics, the Quarterly Journal of Political Science, the Journal of Law, Economics, and Organization, Political Behavior, Public Opinion Quarterly, and the Urban Affairs Review.
+He is also the co-author of the book “Neighborhood Defenders: Participatory Politics and America’s Housing Crisis” which is forthcoming from Cambridge University Press.